TheTechRun/TTR-KensingtonExpert/README.md

 ```

 3. Optional: Your button mappings will reset to default after:
-- The computer restarts
+- The computer restarts.
-- The mouse is disconnected and reconnected
+- The mouse is disconnected and reconnected.
 - The system suspends/resumes a reboot or logout.

 Example for i3wm:
 ```
 bindsym Mod1+8 exec ~/.scripts/kensington/saved-mappings/lefty.sh
 ```

 Or have it startup with your Window Manager.

 Example for i3wm: